Landlord insurance in Florida (2024)

 • Pay in full: Paying your premiums in full at the start of your policy instead of quarterly or monthly.

 Just remember that each company has their own unique approach to discounts.
-Those listed above are just a sample of what you might find with your own insurance company.
+Those listed above are just a sample of what you might find as you shop for coverage.
 Check with your insurance representative to make sure you're taking advantage of all possible discounts available to you.

 Compare rates for landlord insurance in Florida